 There is no one picture of what positive mental health looks like in a child.
 It should always be considered within the context of the child’s family circumstances, cultural and spiritual beliefs, environmental factors, and their personality and temperament.

 Mental health is an integral part of overall health for children, just as it is for adults.
 But children’s mental health difficulties can present differently to adult mental health difficulties.
 Mental health vulnerabilities or difficulties in infants and children might include frequent or intense struggles with their emotions, thoughts, behaviours, learning or relationships.

 They might have trouble calming down, struggle to control their moods, find it challenging to be separated from a parent, or have problems sleeping, eating or engaging at school.

+Infants and children, more than any other age group, are shaped and influenced by a range of social, biological and environmental factors, all of which make up ‘the whole child’.
+Their mental health and wellbeing cannot be separated from the broader context of their lives.
 Considering a child’s behaviour, or changes in behaviour, alongside what is happening in their world is an important part of understanding child mental health.